How to Write Essays with AI (Without Getting Caught)

 AI detectors look for statistical patterns: low "perplexity" (predictable word choices), uniform sentence length, lack of typos and asides, overly balanced argument structure.

-Genuinely human writing — including writing where AI helped you think — has natural variation.
+Genuinely human writing - Including writing where AI helped you think - Has natural variation.
 The detector doesn't know AI was involved in your process; it only sees the prose.

 The honest answer: if you submit AI-generated text as your own, you're cheating yourself out of the learning, and detectors will sometimes catch it.
 If you use AI to think harder and write better while still doing the writing, you're doing what writing-with-tools has always meant.

-AskAI.free includes Claude, ChatGPT and Perplexity — all the models you'll need for the workflow above — in a single chat.
+AskAI.free includes Claude, ChatGPT and Perplexity - All the models you'll need for the workflow above - In a single chat.

-Try the techniques above on AskAI.free — your first question is free.
+Try the techniques above on AskAI.free - Your first question is free.

-Start a free chat →
+Start a free chat →FAQ

 Will my professor know I used AI?